-In this study, we addressed the annual seasonal dynamics of soil microbiome compositions in two pairs of drained and rewetted fen peatlands through 16S rRNA gene sequencing across six time points.
+In this study, we addressed the annual seasonal dynamics of soil microbiome compositions in two pairs of drained and rewetted fen peatlands through 16S rRNA gene amplicon sequencing across six time points.
 We used unsupervised clustering algorithms to neutrally define the drought period during this time based on site hydrological conditions.
 Specifically, we focused on how ammonia oxidizing microbial dynamics differ under drought conditions in drained and rewetted fens through quantitative analysis of AOA and AOB phylotypes and their amoA gene abundances during the 2018 drought cycle.
 We hypothesize that both AOA and AOB abundances will increase under drought conditions due to aeration in the soil as the water table lowers, facilitating the activities of obligate aerobe ammonia oxidizers.
-Further, ammonia oxidizing archaea should have higher abundances and demonstrate a greater drought response than ammonia oxidizing bacteria because of their higher substrate affinity in acidic soils such as those at the fen sites.
+Further, ammonia oxidizing archaea will have a greater drought response than ammonia oxidizing bacteria because of their higher substrate affinity in acidic soils such as those at the fen sites.
 Finally, we expect that the rewetted fen nitrogen cycling microbiomes will display greater resilience to drought conditions than those in the drained fens, as restoration through rewetting improves landscape hydrological connectivity and potentially decreases ecosystem susceptibility to extreme drought disturbances.

 Methods